void

 Demography

-According to the 1910 census Vršovice had 24,646 inhabitants of which 23,132 (93 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census Vršovice had 24,646 inhabitants of whom 23,132 (93 per cent) reported using Czech in their daily speech.
 The judicial district was okres Vršovice, administratively it reported to hejtmanství Královské Vinohrady.

 Source:Seznam míst v království Českém(1913)